immunefi-team/Bounty_Boosts/Alchemix/31540 - [SC - Insight] Expired Token Locks Impacting Vote Weight Calcu....md

 # Expired Token Locks Impacting Vote Weight Calculation

-Submitted on Mon May 20 2024 22:17:10 GMT-0400 (Atlantic Standard Time) by @cheatcode for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 04:17:10 UTC by @cheatcode for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31540